Gil Moore

-Gil Moore is a Canadian musician.
-Born in Toronto, Moore was the drummer and co-vocalist (sharing vocal duties with guitarist/vocalist Rik Emmett) of the Canadian power trio Triumph.
+Gil Moore (born Feb 12, 1953) is a Canadian musician.
+Born in Toronto, Moore is the drummer and co-vocalist (sharing vocal duties with guitarist/vocalist Rik Emmett) of the power trio Triumph.
 Before Moore was in Triumph he was in a band called Sherman & Peabody which also featured Buzz Shearman of Moxy and Greg Godovitz of Goddo.

 He co-wrote and contributed lead vocals to a number of Triumph songs and also performed this function live.
 While Emmett's vocals and songwriting tended toward the more melodic side of Triumph, Moore's vocal and writing style was more blues/hard rock oriented, although on the original line-up's last two albums, Moore also began writing and singing lead on a number of softer, ballad-style songs.

-Moore is the owner of Canada's biggest recording studio Metalworks Studios, located in Mississauga, Ontario.
-The studio has been around for over 30 years and has recorded acts such as Drake, Guns N' Roses, Aerosmith, Katy Perry, Black Eyed Peas, Jonas Brothers and many more.
+Moore is the owner of Canada's largest recording studio Metalworks Studios, located in Mississauga, Ontario.
+The studio has been around for over 40 years and has recorded acts such as Drake, Guns N' Roses, the Cranberries, Katy Perry, Black Eyed Peas, Jonas Brothers and many more.
 Moore works as the CEO of Metalworks Studios, Metalworks Production Group and Metalworks Institute.